meet sturla atlas, the fashion-forward icelandic hip-hop act opening for justin bieber

 Can you talk us through your latest mixtape, Season 2?

-S: So we did our previous mixtape in October 2015, and then right away we started making more and more songs.
+S: We did our previous mixtape in October 2015, and then right away we started making more and more songs.
 Me and Joey graduated from University this spring and we basically just used up our free time to be in the studio and record.
-I think we're definitely evolving in terms of our sound and style and we're heading towards less rapping and more singing - you can hear that on Season 2 vs the other mixtapes.
+I think we're definitely evolving in terms of our sound and style and we're heading towards less rapping and more singing — you can hear that on Season 2.

 And you made a zine as well?